 Fannie Mae And Freddie Mac Guidelines On Credit Scores

-The minimum credit score required for a conventional loan is 620 FICO.
+The minimum credit score required for a conventional loan is 620.
 Most mortgage lenders have overlays for borrowers of conventional loans.
 Lender overlays are lending requirements that are above and beyond the minimum agency guidelines of Fannie Mae and/or Freddie Mac.
 Lenders can set higher lending standards than the minimum Fannie/Freddie Agency Guidelines.
 Most lenders will require a higher credit score than the minimum 620 required by Fannie Mae and/or Freddie Mac.
-Many lenders may require a minimum credit score of 640 FICO or higher.
+Many lenders may require a minimum credit score of 640 or higher.
 To get the best mortgage rates on conventional mortgage loans, a borrower needs a 740 score on conventional loans.
 The lower the credit score, the higher the mortgage rates.

 Conventional Loans After Bankruptcy And Foreclosure